ameli/detkit/README.rst

 |logo|
 ******

-``detKit``, is a Python package for computing determinant functions of matrices.
+``detKit`` is a Python package for computing determinant functions of matrices.

 Links
 =====